data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 2 - Staging Layer.md

 # Staging Layer overview

-The Staging Layer covers the first major series of ETL process steps within the Data Warehouse reference architecture.
+The Staging Layer covers the first series of ETL process steps within the reference architecture.
 The processes involved with the Staging Layer introduce data from many (often disparate) source applications into the Data Warehouse environment.
 In this sense the Staging Layer is for the most part literally a place where the data is collected onto the Data Warehouse environment before being integrated in the core Data Warehouse or loaded for other use-cases (i.e. analytics, ad-hoc reporting).

 But even then many fundamental decisions are required that have repercussions throughout the rest of the design.
 This document defines the Staging Layer and describes the required process steps and available solutions.